hsinyenwu/ggRibo/README.md

 (21) **ribo_linewidth**: control the linewidth for Ribo-seq counts.
 (22) rna_linewidth: control the linewidth for the grey coverage lines for RNA-seq.

+#### Update notes:
+v2025.7.8 contains a minor fix for the most 5' end amino acid.
+In the old code, CTG or TTG is translated as Methionine.
+This issue is fixed in v2025.7.8.

 ### Citation: [A ggplot-based single-gene viewer reveals insights into the translatome and other nucleotide-resolution omics data](https://www.biorxiv.org/content/10.1101/2025.01.30.635743v2)